mickekring/ARAIA-Podcast-Engine/README.md

 * An OpenAI API key
 * An Microsoft Azure API key

+# Written in?
+* Written in Python and tested with version 3.9

 # How-to?
 1. Download all files and folders
 2. In the Music folder, change the dummy files 'intro_music.mp3' and 'divider.mp3' to your intro music and divider (short clip to highlight that there's a new article)